Deep Legendre Transform: Technical appendix: additional experiments

-It is important to emphasize that the direct approach serves as our "gold standard" since it has direct access to the target function values.
+The direct approach serves as our ``gold standard" since it has direct access to the target function values.
 However, this advantage is only available in the special cases where $f^*$ has a known analytical expression—an assumption that does not hold in many practical applications.
-Our goal is to demonstrate that DLT performs identically to this idealized case.
+Our goal is to demonstrate that DLT matches the performance of this idealized case.

 We implemented both approaches using identical neural network architectures to ensure a fair comparison: